KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

   - <span class="no">✗</span> **No unexpected null**

-    A scourge on many typed languages, Python does nothing to help here.
+    A scourge on many typed languages, dynamically typed languages do nothing to help here.

   - <span class="no">✗</span> **The failure case is always handled**